 Living on a tight budget during college, taking larger course loads, and working on top of school are short-terms sacrifices that come with avoiding student loans, but lead to a life-impacting financial savings and investment opportunities post-graduation.
 Those who face student loan repayment — which adds up to approximately $1.2 trillion in the U.S. — sacrifice financial investment opportunities and can receive poor credit ratings in the short and long term.

 ACA International reported that 18% of student debt payers had to live paycheck to paycheck while paying off loans post-graduation, and 20% could not purchase a home in the years after graduation.
 The stifling cost of loan repayment results in lower homeownership, car ownership, and marriage rates among loan-paying graduates.
 Money pulled toward loan repayment post-college causes negative long-term financial impacts as well.
-American Student Assistance reported that 73% of student loan payers had to put off saving for retirement and wait to save for other long-term investments such as a child’s college fund.

 One’s inability to make these large investments is not only due to their savings spent on debt repayment, but also because student loan debt can negatively impact one’s credit.
 If graduates make their student loan payment late or not at all, their loan can go into default, which means their credit rating and future ability to take out loans deteriorates.
 Not paying student loans can also force payment through wages and withholding of tax refunds, further weakening one’s financial future for years to come.

 Finding the Right Financial Fit for You